jboulanger/Analysis-of-Microscopy-Images-in-Python/README.md

         and install the jupyter kernel
         ```
         conda install ipykernel
         python -m ipykernel install --user --name imageanalysis
         ```
-	2. Or create the environement with all the necessary module typing in a terminal
+	2. Or create the environment with all the necessary module typing in a terminal
         ```
         conda env create -f environment.yml
         ```
-	Note that to export the current environement to an yml file use: ```conda env export > environment.yml```
+	Note that to export the current environment to an yml file use: ```conda env export > environment.yml```

 - Download the code using git or [here](https://github.com/jboulanger/Analysis-of-Microscopy-Images-in-Python/archive/refs/heads/main.zip)
 - We can run the examples in a jupyter notebook in the browser as well.
 Open the anaconda prompt, go to the directory where the notebooks are saved by typing  ```cd path_to_the_folder```  and then launch the notebook with ```jupyter notebook``` .